-Our mission is to encourage continued involvement from ALC and ELC graduates by providing ongoing learning, leadership, networking and engagement opportunities.
+Our mission is to encourage continued involvement from ALC and Fellowship graduates by providing ongoing learning, leadership, networking and engagement opportunities.
 The season of life after ALC can be a very demanding period, as alumni experience growing responsibilities at work, growing families, and so on.
 We keep people active in the organization by offering relevant programming such as our neighborhood lunch series, which typically focuses on a new development and includes a tour.
 We also host networking happy hours and connect our members to other initiatives within TREC.

 3. Tell us a bit about how Steeplechase Ventures fits into the broader commercial real estate industry.
 What has co-founding and helping grow that company taught you about leadership?

 Steeplechase Ventures is a commercial real estate investment and development company.
 We focus on retail, office and industrial assets including build to suits, redevelopments and covered land plays.
 Recently, we began developing a hunting club, which has been a lot of fun.

 Running a business has reinforced the concept of stewardship for me.
 As a small company, we are accountable for our decisions and we consider how our actions will affect others in hopes of establishing strong relationships.

 4. A career in commercial real estate often provides you access to unique vantage points across the city.
 What’s the best view in Dallas?

 Great question.
 So many come to mind.
 The view from The Joule’s cantilevered pool over Main Street is pretty cool though.